Gisela João: Early years

-Born in Barcelos, João soon developed a great interest and passion for fado, mainly when she reached 8 years old.
+Born in Barcelos, João soon developed an interest and passion for fado, mainly when she reached 8 years old.
 By 2000, when she was 16/17 years old, João began to sing in "Adega Lusitana" in Barcelos.
 Soon after, she enrolled in a university in Porto to study design.
 It was during her sixth year in Porto that she further immersed in fado and the various fado houses that she sang in.
 Six years unfolded and João made her choice to settle in Lisbon, in an effort to further explore and develop herself as an artist and fado singer.

 In 2009, she recorded an album with Atlantihda - a Portuguese band, hailing from Porto, that explores the various aspects of folk and world music, blending them with fado.
-After that album, she was invited to sing on 2011's "O Fado E As Canções do Alvim", an album by the historical Portuguese guitar master Fernando Alvim, frequent companion of the virtuoso guitar player Carlos Paredes.
-The album showcases many of the great voices and artists that represented fado in the 21st century, paying tribute to one of the most distinguished figures of the history of fado.
+After that album, she was invited to sing on 2011's "O Fado E As Canções do Alvim", an album by the historical Portuguese guitar player Fernando Alvim, frequent companion of the guitar player Carlos Paredes.
+The album showcases many of the voices and artists that represented fado in the 21st century, paying tribute to one of the most distinguished figures of the history of fado.